 325ml warm water

-Put the flour, oats, coconut and yeast into a large bowl.
+Put the flour, salt, oats, coconut and yeast into a large bowl.
 Grate in the butter and then stir vigorously to mix it in.

 Add the golden syrup to the water and pour into the bowl.
 Mix well until a wet, sticky dough forms.